Do you know the price of beauty? Often, it has nothing to do with money. The rising awareness of health has made natural products all the rage.

 2. Lead Acetate Exposure

 Steer clear from “progressive” henna hair dyes.
-If repeated applications are needed to darken hair, it might have lead acetate.4 This chemical is
+If repeated applications are needed to darken hair, it might have lead acetate.4 This chemical is a harsh toxin – just like all forms of lead.

 According to the Environmental Working Group, lead acetate has a high risk for developmental and reproductive toxicity.
 Cancer and allergies are also possible, so be mindful.5